-It is possible for a teenager to be a part of a CPS investigation as both the subject of the investigation as a parent as the child who was potential abused or neglected by their parent.
-If you are a teenage parent then you have the same responsibilities to parent your child like any other parent who may be older than you.
+A teenager can be a part of a CPS investigation as both the subject of the investigation as a parent and the child who was potentially abused or neglected by their parent.
+If you are a teenage parent, you have the same responsibilities to parent your child like any other parent who may be older than you.

 There is no sliding scale based on your being a young parent.
 It is possible that an allegation could be made against you and that your child could be removed from your home.
 Termination of your parental rights in extreme circumstances may be warranted as well.

 What sort of assistance is available to you as a teenage parent in a CPS case?

 As a teenager, you may be able to get assistance in finishing high school and earning a degree.
 If you have to work instead of complete your education, you may be able to discuss with CPS getting a tutor or aide in helping you stay current in your studies while holding down a job outside of school.

 Secondly, if you have not started your life as an "adult"- setting up a bank account or finding a place to live- CPS has access to the resources you will need to complete these life steps.

 What if you are incarcerated?
 How can you protect yourself in a CPS case?

 If you are serving time in jail or prison, you can't be as involved in your CPS case as you could have had you not been behind bars.
 Your rights and duties to your child are the same as those parents who are not serving time, however.